-In addition to the increased risk of different specific complications in infants of diabetic mothers, the risk of caesarean delivery is also increased.
+In addition to the increased risk of different specific complications in infants of diabetic mothers, the risk of Cesarean delivery is also increased.
 This can be explained by the increased risk of macrosomia and shoulder dystocia which are more common in infants of diabetic mothers.

 Specific Complications to Infants of Diabetic Mothers

 The extent and type of complications that an infant of a diabetic mother might develop depend on whether maternal glucose levels were elevated during the first trimester or not.
-Early maternal hyperglycemia is commonly associated with congenital malformations of the fetus, whereas late maternal hyperglycemia might be associated with fetal macrosomia, polycythemia and cardiomegaly.
+Early maternal hyperglycemia is commonly associated with congenital malformations of the fetus, whereas late maternal hyperglycemia might be associated with fetal macrosomia, polycythemia, and cardiomegaly.

-Infants of diabetic mothers are commonly large for gestational age at time of birth, i.e., they have fetal macrosomia.
+Infants of diabetic mothers are commonly large for gestational age at the time of birth, i.e., they have fetal macrosomia.
 Fetal macrosomia can be accurately defined as a fetal size > 90th percentile for gestational diabetes or > 4000 grams in full-term newborns.

 Fetal macrosomia is associated with hypotonia and perhaps an increased risk of shoulder dystocia.
 They are puffy, fat and ruddy babies.
-Additionally, fetuses with macrosomia are more likely to be delivered by a caesarean section.
+Additionally, fetuses with macrosomia are more likely to be delivered by a Cesarean section.
 Infants who are classified as large for gestational age should be screened for hypoglycemia during the postnatal period.